rebornlife0218/Market_Risk/README.md

-Suppose you invest in a po rtfolio that consists of the above five individual stocks Calculate VaR 1 day, 95%) of a portfolio equally invested in these f ive stocks.
+Suppose you invest in a portfolio that consists of the above five individual stocks Calculate VaR 1 day, 95%) of a portfolio equally invested in these f ive stocks.
 Portfolio market value is USD 100 million.